BOTANICAL DIETARY SUPPLEMENTS RESEARCH CENTER (BDSRC)

-MISSIONThe mission of the Center for Research on Botanicals and Metabolic Syndrome is to pursue an integrated understanding of the molecular, cellular, and physiological mechanisms by which select botanicals may prevent or reverse the development of insulin resistance, the key pathophysiologic feature of the metabolic syndrome.
+MISSIONThe mission of the Botanical Dietary Supplements Research Center is to pursue an integrated understanding of the molecular, cellular, and physiological mechanisms by which select botanicals may prevent or reverse the development of insulin resistance, the key pathophysiologic feature of the metabolic syndrome.

 ABOUT THE BRC